catrincm/truthandsemantics-website/content/event/fotr/index.md

 The talk is based on joint work with Luca Castaldo and Johannes Stern.

+####Kentaro Fujimoto (Bristol):
+Liberal predicativism is a view about what second-order entities are, which I recently proposed originally as an interpretation of proper classes in set theory.
+This talk tries to give more philosophical details of the view particularly from the semantic point of view.

 #### Volker Halbach (Oxford): Logic and Truth
 I discuss the motivation for Kentaro Fujimoto's and my theory of Classical Determinate Truth (CD).
 In particular, I argue that for the foundations of logic, the internal notion of truth should coincide with the external.
 In the case of classical logic this means that the theory of truth should be formulated in classical logic and the axiomatized notion of truth should be classical as well.
 Such a theory of truth has several advantages over developing semantics in either set theory or a higher-order logic.